Defining annotations

 This page explains how to use define queries to define annotations for types and type traits.

-Annotations define constraints and extra behavior for types and their traits, enabling more precise control over the data in the schema.
+Annotations define constraints and specialized behavior for types and their traits, enabling more precise control over how data must behave in your database.

 define